-If an asylum seeker enters the Netherlands by land, he or she has to apply at the Central Reception Centre (Centraal Opvanglocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands, where the registration takes place.
+If an asylum seeker enters the Netherlands by land, he or she has to lodge their asylum request at the Central Reception Centre (Centrale Ontvangstlocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands), where the registration takes place.
 The Aliens Police (Vreemdelingenpolitie, AVIM) takes note of personal data such as name, date of birth and country of origin.
 Data from Eurodac and the Visa Information System (VIS) are consulted and AVIM registers the application in Eurodac.
 The asylum application is formally lodged at the Immigration and Naturalisation Service (IND).

-If an asylum seeker from a non-Schengen country has arrived in the Netherlands by plane or boat, the application for asylum is to be made before crossing the Dutch external (Schengen) border, at the Application Centre at Schiphol Airport (AC).
-The Royal Military Police (KMar) is mainly responsible for the registration of those persons who apply for asylum at the international airport.
+If an asylum seeker from a non-Schengen country arrives in the Netherlands by airplane or boat, the application for asylum is to be made before crossing the Dutch external (Schengen) border, at the Application Centre at Schiphol Airport (AC).
+The Royal Military Police (KMar) is primarily responsible for the registration of those persons who apply for asylum at the international airport.
 The KMar refuses the asylum seeker entry to the Netherlands if he or she does not fulfil the necessary conditions, and the asylum seeker will be detained in the Border Detention Centre (Justitieel Complex Schiphol, JCS).
-As far as known in recent years, no problems have been reported by asylum seekers as regards the fact that the KMar did not recognise their claim for international protection as an asylum request.
+In recent years, no problems have been reported by asylum seekers as regards the fact that the KMar did not recognise their claim for international protection as an asylum request.

-As a rule, after registration at the AC, asylum seekers immediately go to the COL. After the three-day period in the COL, they are transferred to a Process Reception Centre (Proces Opvanglocatie, POL).
+As a rule, after registration at the AC, asylum seekers immediately go to the COL. After the registration procedure in the COL, they are transferred to a Process Reception Centre (Proces Opvanglocatie, POL).

-In January 2019 the State Secretary of Justice introduced a new policy, that requires every asylum seeker has to complete an extensive form at the start of the registration procedure, containing questions on their (1) identity; (2) place and date of birth; (3) nationality, religious and ethnic background; (4) date of leaving the country of origin; (5) arrival date in the Netherlands; (6) remains/stay in one or more third countries when appropriate; (7) identity cards or passport; (8) itinerary; (9) schooling/education; (10) military services; (11) work/profession; and (12) living environment and family.
+In January 2019, the Secretary of State of Justice introduced a new policy, that requires every asylum seeker to complete an extensive form at the start of the registration procedure, containing questions on their (1) identity; (2) place and date of birth; (3) nationality, religious and ethnic background; (4) date of leaving the country of origin; (5) arrival date in the Netherlands; (6) remains/stay in one or more third countries when appropriate; (7) identity cards or passport; (8) itinerary; (9) schooling/education; (10) military services; (11) work/profession; and (12) living environment and family.

-Seeing the extensiveness of the form and its follow up interview, the first interview during the general asylum procedure is now less extensive.
-It has become a so-called verification interview.
+Due to the extensiveness of the registration form and its follow up registration interview, the first (verification) interview on day 1 of the regular asylum procedure has been abolished.

 The rest and preparation period

 Exclusively in Track 4, the asylum seeker is granted a rest and preparation period.
 This starts when the registration interview has taken place and the registration procedure has ended.
-The rest and preparation period grants first time asylum applicants some days to cope with the stress of fleeing their country of origin and the journey to the Netherlands.
+The rest and preparation period is designed to give first time asylum applicants some days to cope with the stress of fleeing their country of origin and the journey to the Netherlands.

 The rest and preparation period takes at least 6 days.
-It is designed, on the one hand, to offer the asylum seeker some time to rest, and on the other hand, to provide the time needed to undertake several preparatory actions and investigations.
+It is primarily designed to provide the asylum seeker some time to rest.
+Additionally it provides the organisations involved time to undertake several preparatory actions and investigations.
 The main activities during the rest and preparation period are:

 - Investigation of documents conducted by the KMar;

-- Medical examination by an independent medical agency (FMMU) which provides medical advice on whether the asylum seeker is physically and psychologically capable to be interviewed by the IND;
+- Medical examination by an independent medical agency (MediFirst) which provides medical advice on whether the asylum seeker is physically and psychologically capable to be interviewed by the IND;

 - Counselling by the Dutch Council for Refugees (VluchtelingenWerk Nederland); and